errollgnargnar/rust_ch3_challenges/README.md

 - rdx1qspkn5h6ynlq3dk2kpvwnmlj9kcvd8vd2csrkcw2pzasc9yy34tckuqmvc6l4

 ## License
 Feel free to share and use.
-Thank you to Rust the Radix DeFi Community for guiding me down this path.
+Thank you to Rust and the Radix DeFi Community for guiding me down this path.

 ## Contact
 If you would like to work together, please email me at errollgnargnar@gmail.com